jaipandya/SublimeTutor/README.md

 1. You have Sublime Text 3 installed on your system.
 If not, you can download it from here: https://www.sublimetext.com/3
-2. You are a Mac user (Window / Linux users should also be okay with minimal changes, but for now the guide is only tested on Mac)
+2. The guide was well tested on a Mac, but with different version of Windows / linux, there could be some issues.
 3. Level - beginner / intermediate

 Installation